WA6YDQ/nano80/README.md

 Note: think of this as an 8080 running at about 1mhz with extremly long memory wait states.
 It takes 14 seconds to read/write 32K bytes to the FRAM.
 That's about 2 bytes/msec.
 Going to SPI instead of I2C will resolve this but I use those lines for other things.
+Also, the biggest SPI chip I saw was 8K.
+Not enough.

 The serial port is defined so that your 8080 has a serial port in addition to 8 led's and 8 toggle switches for input/output.
 Default speed